top of page

 Inducted in 1988

 In 1925, Hallie B. Wright and Floyd Jones bought a truck and obtained a permit to haul farm produce, cotton, and cotton products.
 They also hauled fertilizer to the new citrus groves being planted on Yuma Mesa.
-As the farming scene changed, the primary products became lettuce, melons, citrus, flax, and related products.
+As the farming scene changed, local farmers grew lettuce, melons, citrus, flax, and related products.
 Hallie and Floyd divided the business.
-Jones took over the truck farming produce. hauling permit, and Hallie concentrated on the cotton industry, hauling from five gins in the Yuma Valley.
+Jones took over the produce hauling permit, and Hallie concentrated on the cotton industry, hauling from five gins in the Yuma Valley.

 In 1926, Hallie B. bought land on Avenue B between 11th and 12th Streets and built a home there.
-She planted the entire acreage in pecan trees and developed a special, though unorthodox, method of pruning which was frowned upon by agriculturists at the University of Arizona A local newspaper reported that Hallie Hopkins "always had more and better pecans than anybody else."
-In 1931, Hallie married Howard F. Hopkins who was a Yuma Mesa citrus grove manager.
-After Mr. Hopkins died in 1934 Hallie's daughter, Patricia and her three children came to live with Hallie.
+She planted the entire acreage in pecan trees and developed a special, though unorthodox, method of pruning which was frowned upon by agriculturists at the University of Arizona.
+A local newspaper reported that Hallie "always had more and better pecans than anybody else."
+In 1931, Hallie married Howard F. Hopkins, who was a Yuma Mesa citrus grove manager.
+After Mr. Hopkins died in 1934, Hallie's daughter, Patricia and her three children came to live with Hallie.

 In 1944, the family moved to a home Hallie purchased at 544 6th Avenue in Yuma.
 In 1946, she sold the trucking business but remained active in Yuma community affairs.
-Hallie B., as she was affectionately called, was a member of the First Baptist Church, the Order of, as Eastern Star, and Business and Professional Women.
+Hallie B., as she was affectionately called, was a member of the First Baptist Church, the Order of Eastern Star, and Business and Professional Women.
 She was an excellent seamstress all of her life and often made dresses for her daughter.
-After merely looking at a dress in the store, she would then come home and cut out a pattern from memory.
-She was an avid fisherman and played bridge regularly with her cronies until site was in her mid-eighties.
+After merely looking at a dress in the store, she would come home and cut out a pattern from memory.
+She was an avid fisherman and played bridge regularly with her cronies until her mid-eighties.

-Feminine and petite, l1allie B. Hopkins was remarkable in her aptitude for business, especially since the work she. chose to do was, at that time, considered “a man’s job."
+Feminine and petite, Hallie B. Hopkins had a remarkable aptitude for business, especially since the work she chose to do was, at that time, considered “a man’s job."
 She is remembered as an astute businesswoman "whose word was her bond."

 bottom of page